andreluza/TraitDisparity/README.md

 <img src="README_files/figure-gfm/unnamed-chunk-40-1.png" style="display: block; margin: auto;" />
 Fig. S4.7.
 Bivariate plot showing the relationship between SES MPD and SES disparity, for empirical and simulated disparity (multivariate trait simulations using Brownian motion model evolution).
-Results produced by using the dataset of species in the consensus tree.
+Results for the dataset of 285 species present in the consensus tree.

 <!-- badges: start -->
 <!-- badges: end -->

 Table S4.5: Averaged GLM estimates, obtained by averaging estimates produced by each one of the 100 different phylogenies used to simulate traits and calculate disparity.
-Results produced by using the dataset of species in the consensus tree.
+Results for the dataset of 285 species present in the consensus tree.

     ##
     ## Call: